-The most recent figure for the indicator can be found in the Key Investor Information Documents under the heading 'risk and reward profile'.
+The most recent figure for the indicator can be found in the Key Information Document under the heading "What are the risks and what could I get in return?".

 The value of bond funds is primarily affected by interest-rate fluctuations.
 This is because the value of fixed-income bonds increases when interest rates fall and decreases when interest rates rise.